Quarantine: Federal rules

-US quarantine facilities
+American quarantine facilities

 The Division of Global Migration Health (DGMH) of the US Centers for Disease Control (CDC) operates small quarantine facilities at a number of US ports of entry.
 As of 2014, these included one land crossing (in El Paso, Texas) and 19 international airports.
 (Note: The 19 airports with quarantine facilities are in Anchorage, Atlanta, Boston, Chicago, Dallas/Ft.
 Worth, Detroit, Honolulu, Houston, Los Angeles, Miami, Minneapolis, New York City (JFK), Newark, Philadelphia, San Diego, San Francisco, San Juan, Seattle, and Washington, D.C.
 (Dulles).)

 Besides the port of entry where it is located, each station is also responsible for quarantining potentially infected travellers entering through any ports of entry in its assigned region.
 These facilities are fairly small; each one is operated by a few staff members and capable of accommodating 1–2 travellers for a short observation period.
 Cost estimates for setting up a temporary larger facility, capable of accommodating 100 to 200 travellers for several weeks, have been published by the Airport Cooperative Research Program (ACRP) in 2008 of the Transportation Research Board.